cloudera-labs/hms-mirror/notes.md

     - option for override def in stage 1.

-When the "EXTERNAL" tables are added to the UPPER cluster, they're added with "discover.partitions"="true".
+When the "EXTERNAL" tables are added to the RIGHT cluster, they're added with "discover.partitions"="true".
 But they don't appear to get fixed in CDP.  https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-DiscoverPartitions

 This appears to be a feature in Hive 4.0.
 Need to see about backport to CDP.